Charting New Horizons.

 Hotel Sacher's "Original Sacher Torte" is sold at the Vienna and Salzburg locations of the Hotel Sacher, at Cafe Sacher branches in Innsbruck and Graz, at the Sacher Shop in Bolzano, in the Duty Free area of Vienna airport, and via the Hotel Sacher's online shop.

 The recipe of the Hotel Sacher's version of the cake is a closely guarded secret.
 Those privy to it claim that the secret to the Sacher Torte's desirability lies not in the ingredients of the cake itself, but rather those of the chocolate icing.
-According to widely available information, the icing consists of three special types of chocolate, which are produced exclusively by different manufacturers for this sole purpose.
-The hotel obtains these products from Lübeck in Germany and from Belgium.
+According to widely available information, the icing consists of three special types of chocolate produced exclusively by different manufacturers for this sole purpose.
+The hotel obtains these products from Lübeck in Germany and Belgium.

 According to Franz Sacher's son Eduard, Sachertorte was invented by Sacher when he was an apprentice under Metternich's chef Chambellier.
 As it is known, the Austrian State Chancellor, Prince Klemens Wenzel von Metternich, tasked his kitchen staff with concocting an extraordinary dessert to impress his special guests.
 As fortune had it, the chef had fallen ill that evening, leaving the apprentice chef, the then-16-year-old Franz Sacher, to perform this culinary magic trick.
 Metternich’s parting words to the talented teenager: “I hope you won’t disgrace me tonight.”